Tragedy struck twice last weekend for the Carolina Panthers.

 Bryan Stoltenberg, who used to snap the ball to Lewis in practices and games during the late 1990s, died at his home in Sugarland, Texas, on Friday.
-He leaves behind a wife and three sons.
+He is survived by his wife and three sons.

 Stoltenberg shined at the University of Colorado, earning All-Big Eight honors twice in the mid-1990s.
 He was taken in the sixth-round of the 1996 draft by the San Diego Chargers.
 After spending one season each with the Chargers and Giants, Stoltenberg spent his final three NFL seasons with the Panthers from 1998-2000.